590 COVID-19 cases at University of Tennessee, isolations approach 2,000

-According to the latest data available on the University of Tennessee-Knoxville COVID-19 dashboard, there are 590 active cases at the university as of Sunday.
+According to the University of Tennessee-Knoxville COVID-19 dashboard, there are 590 active cases at the university as of Sunday.
 Of the 590 cases, 584 are students.

 University of Tennessee-Knoxville has also reported 282 recoveries since June 8.